For most of its history, the city of Kyoto was Japan’s Imperial capital. The city’s history can be traced back as far as the 8th century.

 The shrine of Kitano Tenmangu was built in the 10th century by the emperor of the time in honor of Sugawara no Michizane, who was a scholar and politician.

-Ryoan-ji (The Temple of the Peaceful Dragon) is a Zen temple located in Kyoto which was built by Hosokawa Katsumoto, a minister of Ashikaga Shogunate in 1450.
+Ryoan-ji (The Temple of the Peaceful Dragon) is a Zen temple located in Kyoto which was built by Hosokawa Katsumoto, a minister of the Ashikaga Shogunate in 1450.
+The temple is especially famous for its stone landscape garden.

 Fushimi Inari Taisha

-Known worldwide for its more than 10,000 Torii gates in a row, the Fushimi Inari Taisha Shrine is one of the main attractions of Kyoto.
+Known worldwide for its more than 10,000 torii gates in a row, the Fushimi Inari Taisha shrine attracts around 3 million visitors the first three days of the year alone and is one of the most famous attractions of Kyoto.

 Ginkaku-ji or Silver Pavilion was constructed by the Shogun, Ashikaga Yoshimasa in the 15th century.
-It was named in contrast to Kinkaku-ji (Golden Pavilion).
+You can still see Yoshimasa's quest for beauty in the Ginkaku-ji, even after 500 years.

 For more than 1200 years from the move of the capital in 794 until the late 19th century, Kyoto was the capital of Japan.
 There are many ways to enjoy Kyoto.